HiFei4869/HiFei4869.github.io/_pages/about.md

 Hello!
 I am **Yifei SONG**, an undergraduate student majoring in **Information Engineering** at **The Chinese University of Hong Kong (CUHK)**.
 I am currently engaged in developing reliable and trustworthy artificial intelligence systems, and I also have keen interests in the appliactions of generative models in real-world tasks.

-I am interested in applying for PhD/MPhil position starting in 2025 Fall/2025 Spring, and I am always open for possible collaborations and ideas!
+I am interested in applying for PhD/MPhil position starting in 2025 Fall, and I am always open for possible collaborations and ideas!
 If you want to chat, you can drop me an email at [christine.yifei.song@outlook.com](mailto:christine.yifei.song@outlook.com).

 ## Recent News
  - Feb, 2024: start my exchange semester at **EPFL**!!
+ - Oct, 2024: make a paper submission to ACM Web Conference (ACM WWW)!!

 ## Education
  - B.Eng in Information Engineering, The Chinese University of Hong Kong, *2021 ~ 2025 (expected)*